mkarliner/ThingStudio/private/docs/templates.md

 With HTTP feeds, data can be both transmitted and received on the same feed, so this distinction does not exist for HTTP.

 ## Rendering live data in your UIs
-Data is inserted from feeds into your templates adding Handlebars / mustache-style helpers (i.e. '{{|stuff}}') to HTML elements.
+Data is inserted from feeds into your templates adding Handlebars / mustache-style helpers to HTML elements.
 The only difference between standard HTML5 and what you create in ThingStudio is the concept of these Handlebars helpers.
 If you haven't used Handlebars, here's how it works:

 <pre>
 {{|message "feedTitle"}}